 The passeggiata as it occurs in Italy is said to be something of both a fashion show and a sort of courtship ritual.
 Hard though it may be to believe, that’s apparently true of the daily stroll around the Silver Lake Reservoir too.
 Though it’s hard to generalize about a populace as numerous and diverse as that of Los Angeles, few are likely to object to my observation that Angelenos, on the whole, dress… inartfully.
 In Los Angeles, if a man tucks a short sleeve shirt into blue jeans he’s almost guaranteed that someone will ask why he’s “so dressed up.”
 As far as I know, none of my friends out here have ever starched their clothes and some have gone so far as to admit, without embarrassment, that they’ve never used an iron!
 I sometimes marvel that Angelenos even bother zipping their flies.
 Nevertheless, you can deduce from their sculpted muscles and eyebrows that those walking or jogging around the reservoir do possess a sort of vanity.
 As someone from Dublin recently remarked to me, “LA is a city full of horribly dressed gorgeous people.”

 Despite their predilection for baseball caps and “athleisure,” there are signs that some of those rounding the reservoir are seeking potential mates.
 Many women, despite putting no apparent effort into their clothing, have obviously put a great deal of work into their heavy, contoured makeup.
 Many men and women absolutely reek of the nauseatingly-sweet department store scents which I have to assume some (perhaps even adults) find attractive.
 Earlier this year I remember watching a woman complete her run and hop into her car.
-Even after it was out of site, I was still choking on invisible clouds of her perfume.
+Even after it was out of sight, I was still choking on invisible clouds of her perfume.
 Perhaps the joggers are just trying to cover up their natural odors but in many cases, they seem to have bathed in the scent.
 Perhaps the idea is that the scent will last not only a couple of laps jogged around the reservoir but a couple of laps swam across, as well, if the city ever removes the silly fence.